 That wholly depends on your regulating body and your employer.
 I provide a certificate upon completion as evidence of attending the course, as well as a test upon completion to assess your learning development.

 How long is the course?

-There will be around 5-6 hours of video training (split into videos of 10-20 minutes each), and two hours of live webinars.
+There will be around 5-6 hours of video training (split into videos of 10-20 minutes each).
 You can study at your own pace.
 You have the choice to study sections on a weekly basis, too, on the weekly plan.